Table of Contents

 As discussed in the Issues in Ethics statement, ASHA Board of Ethics Jurisdiction, the BOE has jurisdiction over every individual who is (a) a member of ASHA, whether certified or not; (b) a nonmember of the Association holding the Certificate of Clinical Competence (CCC); or (c) an applicant for certification, or for membership and certification.
 Additionally, the Practices and Procedures of the Board of Ethics (2020) [I(A)(9)] states that resignation of membership or other termination and/or surrender of certification does not preclude the BOE from pursuing an alleged ethical violation to its conclusion.

 Local, state, and federal laws set minimal levels of acceptable (and unacceptable) conduct.
-The Code, however, goes a step further to preserve the “highest standards of integrity and ethical principles” for the professions.
-(See Code Preamble.)
+The Code of Ethics, however, goes a step further to preserve the “highest standards of integrity and ethical principles” for the professions.
+(See Code of Ethics Preamble.)

-The BOE has more limited authority to enforce the Code than do bodies enforcing Title VII.
+The BOE has more limited authority to enforce the Code of Ethics than do bodies enforcing Title VII.

 The BOE does not have its own independent fact finders or investigators.
 This fact, combined with the BOE’s lack of subpoena power, makes the BOE reliant on parties to cooperate voluntarily by submitting evidence in the ethics case process.
 [Practices and Procedures of the BOE I(C)(3)]

-Despite the BOE’s lack of subpoena and investigatory powers, it still must have sufficient evidence to determine whether violations of the Code have occurred.
-[Practices and Procedures of the BOE I(A)(3) and I(C)(1)] Accordingly, the BOE generally declines to hear any complaint alleging Code violations when sufficient evidence is not provided.
+Despite the BOE’s lack of subpoena and investigatory powers, it still must have sufficient evidence to determine whether violations of the Code of Ethics have occurred.
+[Practices and Procedures of the BOE I(A)(3) and I(C)(1)] Accordingly, the BOE generally declines to hear any complaint alleging Code of Ethics violations when sufficient evidence is not provided.

 The BOE strongly encourages individuals to pursue other available remedies, especially in discrimination cases, before deciding to file an ethics complaint.
 Remedies are available from numerous decision-making bodies, including but not limited to federal agencies, academic committees, institutional review boards, state and local human rights commissions, courts, and other appropriate entities.
 Individuals are reminded to seek resolution in a timely manner to ensure that their case is eligible for consideration by such bodies.